Thann/arcrypt/README.md

 on how to get started.
 Utils like `wifi-menu` will probably be handy.

-For the partitioning steps, use arcrypt instead. download it like this:
+Once you get to the partitioning steps, use arcrypt; download it like this:
 ```bash
 wget git.io/arcrypt.sh
 chmod +x arcrypt.sh